-This deal isn’t the cheapest on here, but the quad comes with everything you need to get flying except a 14.8 4S li-po and the balance charger you’ll need to top it up.
+This deal isn’t the cheapest on here, , and certainly not the newest, but the quad comes with everything you need to get flying except a 14.8 4S li-po and the balance charger you’ll need to top it up.
 That, though, is a choice most developing hobbyists want to make for themselves anyway, so there is no real loss there.
-The transmitter is powered by either AA batteries which should last a while, and the F210 is largely built from carbon fibre so it’ll survive a few bumps – which is just as well.
+The transmitter is powered by AA batteries which should last a while, and the F210 is largely built from carbon fiber so it’ll survive a few bumps – which is just as well.

-We weren’t’ 100% sure about the two-blade props included; three blade props can sometimes put out more power – but most of the time the difference wasn’t very apparent.
-Walkera used to make them available for an automatic 3D flight mode (the drone would automatically fly them backward when the drone was inverted), but that novelty doesn’t seem to be on the list any more and we can’t say we miss it, so why not tri-blade props?
+We weren’t’ 100% sure about the two-blade props included; three-blade props can sometimes put out more power – but most of the time the difference wasn’t very apparent.
+Walkera used to make them available for an automatic 3D flight mode (the drone would automatically fly them backwards when the drone was inverted), but that novelty doesn’t seem to be on the list anymore and we can’t say we miss it, so why not tri-blade props?
 Ah well.
 On the plus side, having included goggles and a controller makes this a great starting FPV quad.

-There is no arguing the quality and relative value of the DJI Mini SE; it captures excellent video and images for a drone considerably cheaper than others in its stable.
-The only problem is that – by the strictest of enthusiast definitions – it isn’t technically a FPV drone.
+There is no arguing the quality and (crucially) relative value of the DJI Mini SE; it captures excellent video and images for a drone that's considerably cheaper than others in its stable.
+The only problem is that – by the strictest of enthusiast definitions – it isn’t technically an FPV drone.

-That said, the view seen on your phone screen (acting as monitor) is a first-person view.
+That said, the view seen on your phone screen (acting as a monitor) is a first-person view.
 After all, a shooting game like Doom doesn’t require VR goggles.
-With a little ingenuity it is also possible to get that phone image in front of your eyes FPV-style: Get hold of a headset which can accept a mirrored video signal from your phone, or an HDMI signal.
-If the later, connect the HDMI to your phone using a device like a MiraScreen).
+With a little ingenuity it is also possible to get that phone image in front of your eyes FPV-style: Get hold of a headset that can accept a mirrored video signal from your phone or an HDMI signal.
+If the latter, connect the HDMI to your phone using a device like a MiraScreen).

 The fact the Mini SE isn’t the quickest drone is probably useful given that the digital video, especially mirror-cast (control isn’t as responsive as on a racer), but the experience is still good – plus all the advantages of DJI’s video recording system.
 In the Control menu, set the Gimbal Mode to FPV and the camera will tilt with the drone (rather than maintain level horizons), again like a ‘real’ FPV drone.